FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/Projects/README.md

-# 🚗 RoboQuest: Smart Navigation Robot Car
+# 🚗 RoboQuest: A Self Driving GPS tracking car

 Welcome to the **RoboQuest** project chapter!
 In this module, we’ll build and program a **GPS and Bluetooth-enabled smart robot car** using ESP32.
 This car will be capable of manual remote control, path recording, obstacle detection, and autonomous navigation via coordinates sent from a smartphone.